-At time of enrollment, the IEB informs participants, and their families or legal representatives, of the prohibition on the use of restraints, seclusion and other forms of restrictive interventions.
+At time of enrollment, the IEB informs participants of the prohibition on the use of restraints, seclusion and other forms of restrictive interventions.
 This information is provided through the participant information materials developed by OLTL.
 The Service Coordinator is responsible for reviewing this information at least annually at time of reassessment and discussing the prohibition of restraints with the participant.
-As part of the participant informational materials, participants and their families are encouraged to either call their Service Coordinator or the OLTL Participant HelpLine to report the unauthorized use of restraints.
+As part of the participant informational materials, participants are encouraged to either call their Service Coordinator or the OLTL Participant HelpLine to report the unauthorized use of restraints.

-The Office of Long Term Living is notified about unauthorized use or restraints through the Service Coordination Entities and participants.
+The Office of Long Term Living is notified about unauthorized use of restraints through the Service Coordination Entities and participants.
 Once a complaint has been filed it is recorded by OLTL staff in a central database and appropriate actions are taken, including notification of the local law enforcement agency.
-To assist in the detection of the unauthorized use of restraints, OLTL requires all Service Coordination providers to annually provide staff training on detection and prevention of abuse and neglect including the use of restraints.
-All Service Coordinators are instructed to be vigilant for signs of authorized restraints, seclusion or other restrictive interventions through their routine monitoring and engagement with individuals.
+To assist in the detection of the unauthorized use of restraints, OLTL requires all Service Coordination providers to provide annual staff training on detection and prevention of abuse and neglect including the use of restraints.
+All Service Coordinators are instructed to be vigilant for signs of unauthorized restraints, seclusion or other restrictive interventions through their routine monitoring and engagement with individuals.

 Title 55 PA.
 Code Chapter 52 prohibits the restraint of a participant.
-Sanctions are available to the OLTL for non-compliance.

-This requirement is monitored during onsite provider monitoring activities by the Quality Management Efficiency

-- The use of restraints is permitted during the course of the delivery of waiver services.
-Complete Items G-2-a-i and G-2-a-ii. - i.
+Sanctions are available to the OLTL for noncompl iance.
+This re Teams equirement is monitored during onsite provider monitoring activities by the Quality Management Efficiency s.
+O The u and G se of restraints is permitted during the course of the delivery of waiver services.
+Complete Items G-2-a-i-2-a-ii. i.
 Safeguards Concerning the Use of Restraints.
 Specify the safeguards that the State has established concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical restraints).
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii.
+State Oversight Responsibility.
+Specify the State agency (or agencies) responsible for overseeing the use or restraints and ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency: